kennysmithed/oels2020/oels_practical_wk8.md

 ### Advanced: reading the trial list from a CSV file

 That's probably enough for one week, so if you feel you have learned enough for today you can skim this section very fast and not worry about the details, or skip it entirely and the avoid the questions at the end using the version of the code that reads from a CSV file.
 But if you can take a bit more, read on!
-You don't have to master the details of this stuff, but getting the rough idea of how you read trial data from a CSV might be useful at some point.
+You don't have to master the details of this stuff, but getting the rough idea of how you read a trial list from a CSV might be useful at some point.

 The code above, which is in `confederate_priming.html` and `confederate_priming.js`, is perfectly adequate, and by adding more trials to `interaction_trials` you could fully replicate the Loy & Smith (2020) online experiments.
 However, we actually built those experiments slightly differently.
 You might recall from the paper that we ran 3 lab experiments, then online experiments as a follow-up, where we used the recordings of the confederate from the lab experiments as the confederate audio in the online version.
 That meant we couldn't generate timelines from scratch for the online experiment, because we could only have trials where we had the appropriate audio recordings available.
-We decided the simplest way to do this was to use our data CSV files generated in the lab experiment as the basis for the trial lists in the online experiment - we took those data files, stripped out a bunch of information, and then built new trial lists from those CSV files.
+We decided the simplest way to do this was to use our data CSV files generated in the lab experiment as the basis for the trial lists in the online experiment - we took those data files and used them to build new trial lists.
 This ensured that our online experiments closely matched our lab experiments in terms of images described etc, which meant that we had all the audio we needed.

 If you look in the `trial_lists` folder you downloaded as part of the zip file for this week, you'll see a couple of CSV files containing trial lists - one for an alternating confederate, and one for a confederate who only produces DO descriptions.
 We have many such files, but to keep it simple I'll only show you two!
-Each line of those CSV files describes a pair of trials: the name of the file where we saved the audio of a confederate description (in the "confederateSentence" column), the 4 images the participant chose between (in the "matcherArray" columns), then the image the participant was instructed to describe (in the "participantImage" columns) and the verb they were to use (in the "participantVerb" column), plus a bunch of other information that we saved.
+Each line of those CSV files describes a pair of trials: the name of the file where we saved the audio of a confederate description (in the "confederateSentence" column), the 4 images the participant chose between after hearing that description (in the "matcherArray" columns), then the image the participant was instructed to describe (in the "participantImage" columns) and the verb they were to use (in the "participantVerb" column).
+There's also a bunch of other information that we saved which is less relevant here.

 We can therefore read in these CSV files and use them to build a jsPsych trial list which closely matches the experience of our lab participants and uses the confederate audio recordings we have available.
 That's what `confederate_priming_readfromcsv.html` and `confederate_priming_readfromcsv.js` do.
 Most of the code is the same as the basic `confederate_priming.js` code, but at the end you'll see some extra code for reading a CSV file into javascript and then converting it to a jsPsych trial list.
 The main function is `read_trials_and_prepare_timeline` - we specify  the file name for a trial list and it reads it, creates a timeline and then runs it.
 Then we can start the experiment by running something like:

 ```js
 read_trials_and_prepare_timeline("trial_lists/alternating_ns_confederate.csv")